SAMithila/smart-desk-monitor/README.md

-# ObjectSpace
+🎯 ObjectSpace — Production-Quality Object Detection & Tracking Pipeline

-> 🎯 A production-quality object detection & tracking pipeline for workspace monitoring — demonstrating real-world ML engineering with self-supervised evaluation metrics.
+ObjectSpace is a modular, end-to-end pipeline for object detection and multi-object tracking in videos, designed for workspace monitoring with self-supervised evaluation metrics—all without requiring labeled data.

 ![Demo](assets/demo.gif)